Murder of Allen R. Schindler Jr.: Trial and outcomes

-During the trial, Helvey denied that he killed Schindler because he was gay, stating, "I did not attack him because he was homosexual", but evidence presented by Navy investigator Kennon F. Privette, from the interrogation of Helvey the day after the murder, showed otherwise.
+During the trial, Helvey denied that he killed Schindler because he was gay, stating, "I did not attack him because he was homosexual", but evidence presented by Navy investigator Kennon F. Privette from the interrogation of Helvey the day after the murder showed otherwise.
 "He said he hated homosexuals.
 He was disgusted by them," Privette said.
 On killing Schindler, Privette quoted Helvey as saying: "I don't regret it.
 I'd do it again. ...
 He deserved it."
+Helvey then told Privette he "always wondered what it would feel like to kill a man."
+When Privette suggested he express some remorse, Helvey blamed the attack on Schindler on the Navy, saying: "I regret this incident happened and I feel like it could have been averted had homosexuals not been allowed in the military."

-To avoid a possible death sentence, Helvey pleaded guilty to unpremeditated murder, which carries a maximum sentence of life in prison.
+On May 3, seeking to avoid a possible death sentence, Helvey pleaded guilty to unpremeditated murder, which carries a maximum sentence of life in prison.

-After the trial, Helvey was convicted of murder and Douglas J. Bradt, the captain who kept the incident quiet, was transferred to shore duty in Florida.
+On May 27, 1993, Helvey was convicted of murder by a military court and given a dishonorable discharge.
+Douglas J. Bradt, the captain who kept the incident quiet, was transferred to shore duty in Florida.
 Helvey is serving a life sentence.
-By statute, Helvey is granted a clemency hearing every year.
+By statute, Helvey is granted a clemency hearing every year and has been eligible for parole since 2002.
 Initially, he was imprisoned in the United States Disciplinary Barracks.
 As of 2024, he is housed at FCI Greenville in Illinois under the inmate number 13867-045.
-Helvey's accomplice, Charles E. Vins, was allowed to plea bargain as guilty to three lesser offenses, including failure to report a serious crime and to testify truthfully against Helvey, and served a 78-day sentence before receiving a general discharge from the Navy.
+Helvey's accomplice, Charles E. Vins, confessed to his part in the beating of Schindler, admitting that he kicked Schindler once in the head and three times in the ribs while he was on the floor.
+On November 23, 1992, Vins was allowed to plea bargain as guilty to the three lesser charges of failure to report a serious crime, concealing an offense, and resisting arrest.
+In exchange for testifying against Helvey, Vins was given a four-month sentence; he served a total of 78 days before receiving a general discharge from the Navy.